 Another company called Yarrow, ran into the same issues as Mighty Well with Facebook advertising.
 Yarrow was trying to advertise pants and used an inclusive model who uses a wheelchair in their ad.
 Facebook’s AI denied the ad because of the wheelchair, not because of the actual product.

-After both Mighty Well and Yarrow resubmitted their advertisement requests, Facebook eventually accepted the ad and apologized for their AI system not catching the product being advertised and focusing on the medical device.
+After both Mighty Well and Yarrow resubmitted their advertisement requests, Facebook eventually accepted the ad and apologized for their AI system not catching the product being advertised and focusing on the medical device instead.

 Although both companies were able to advertise their products, the problem in these two cases is the lengths that it took to get the advertisement out there.
 Some may argue that this was not a human error, but an AI error – however, humans make the codes for Facebook’s AI advertisements.
 Smaller companies should have the same ease and access that larger companies, like Nike and Tommy Hilfiger, have when it comes to marketing these inclusive products.